surniaulula/wpsso-am/readme.txt

 <h3>WPSSO (Core Plugin) Prerequisite</h3>

-WPSSO Mobile App Meta is an extension for the WPSSO (Core Plugin), which automatically generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).
+WPSSO Mobile App Meta is an extension for the WPSSO (Core Plugin) &mdash; which creates complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.

 The WPSSO AM Free extension works with either the Free or Pro version of WPSSO (Core Plugin).